pfgithub/scpl/docs/actions/gethalfwaypoint.md

 > This action is not yet complete.
 Some arguments may be missing.

 ### usage
-`gethalfwaypoint [???][???]`
+`gethalfwaypoint undefined=[???] undefined=[???]`

 ### arguments
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFLocationFieldParameter
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFLocationFieldParameter